Thursday, December 20, 2012

 1.1—To be familiar with the knowledge base of early

-childhood care and education and to stay informed
+education and to stay informed

 through continuing education and training (NAEYC, 2005).